What are your office hours?

 No. Students are required to purchase books and course materials.

 When does priority registration begin?

-Registrar Services send university wide target announcements when priority registration has started.
+Registrar Services sends University-wide Targeted Announcements when priority registration has started.
 Students are encouraged to go to the Registration Dates/Times tab on the Registrar Services website for updates about priority registration.

-If I would like to file a grievance/complaint against SDS, whom do I contact?
+If I would like to file a grievance/complaint against SDS, who do I contact?